Q: Is there a real threat to patients from RFI?

 Within the hospital, computerized systems often radiate considerable RFI.
 A typical symptom is full-scale indication on the ham transceiver S-meter when no signal is being received.
 Our members are cautioned to watch for this condition, which can result in missed calls during internal (unit-to-unit) communications.
 Our solutions are:

-In the Photo above right: Most of the time, HDSCS members communicate from Command Posts and other non-patient areas.
-But during North Pole Network, we go directly into patient rooms, carefully watching for any RF interference.
+In the Photo above right: Most of the time, HDSCS members have communicated from Command Posts and other non-patient areas.
+But during North Pole Network, we have gone directly into patient rooms, carefully watching for any RF interference.

 Copyright © 2008 Joseph D. Moell.
 All rights reserved.